CloudCannon/Academy/_posts/2017-02-07-introduction-to-blogging.md

 ## List all posts

-Now we have two blog posts on our site, let's have a page which lists all the posts.
-We'll create `blog.html` in the root of the site and add some basic front matter for the layout and title.
+We have two blog posts on our site, let's have a page which lists all the posts.
+We'll create `blog.html` in the root of the site and add front matter to set the layout and title:

 {% raw %}
 ~~~html